maciejg-git/vue-icons/README.md

 ### Styling

 Each icon have one base [vendor prefix]-[icon name] class added by default.
 You can add more by simply adding classes to component.
 Use color property to set icon color and width/height to set size.
-The following base css will set the same size for all icons.
+To make all icons the same size use this css.

 ```css
 .b-icon {